-Smawthorne Henry Moore primary school prides itself on providing individualised education for every child; this ensures that children with additional needs are provided for using a personalised approach.
-Our children learn at different speeds and in a variety of ways, we have realist but high expectations for all of our children.
+Smawthorne Henry Moore Primary School prides itself on providing individualised education for every child; this ensures that children with additional needs are provided for using a personalised approach.
+Our children learn at different speeds and in a variety of ways.
+We have realistic but high expectations for all of our children.
 To ensure that all children reach their highest potential, our school is well resourced, providing additional trained adults who are able to support our children to access the whole curriculum.

-The school environment is inclusive providing wheel chair lifts, hoists, and discreet changing facilities.
-A highlight for our children is a visit to the sensory room which provides a fun and stimulating environment, but which can also be used as a calming and quiet sensory experience, which meets the needs of all of our children.
+The school environment is inclusive, providing a wheel chair lift, hoists, and discreet changing facilities.
+A highlight for our children is a visit to one of our two sensory rooms, Rainbow Room, outdoor swing or outdoor sensory garden.
+These areas provide a fun and stimulating environment, but can also be used as a calming and quiet sensory experience, which meets the needs of all of our children.

 Here at Smawthorne Henry Moore Primary School, all pupils have access to a broad and balanced curriculum.
 Staff strive to create an environment that meets the special educational needs of each individual child to enable all children to have full access to all elements of the school curriculum.